maerteijn/playwright-frames-firefox/README.md

 # playwright-frames-firefox
-A test repo to demonstrate some weird behaviour with iframes and the firefox engine
+A test repo to demonstrate some weird behaviour with iframes and the firefox browser

 ## Introduction